The Joints

 Jackson’s Brothers, Sanford – We’ll make it there someday…

-J&G Barbecue, Burlington (L, g/e) – Undistinguished barbecue, not bad but not good.
-C
+[See note] J&G Barbecue, Burlington (L, g/e) – Undistinguished barbecue, not bad but not good.
+C NOTE: Out of business.

 Jimmy’s BBQ, Lexington (L, w?) – It’s been a few years since I’ve eaten at Jimmy’s and I heard they may have switched to gas-cooking.
 When I was last there, the meat was terrific and the spicy hot dip a perfect accompaniment so let’s hope that’s still the case.

-Joe’s Old Fashioned, Whiteville – We’ll make it there someday…
+Keaton’s, Cleveland – We’ll make it there someday… for the chicken!

 King’s Barbecue & Chicken, Kinston (E, g/e) – Probably one of the state’s best known BBQ joints, but not one of it’s best.
 The ‘cue is fine but nothing special.
 Notably, their “Oink Express” mail-order service ships ‘cue all over the country.
 B-